2017 Faculty for “Traditional” Format Courses (each course required)

-Stefan Enchelmaier, Professor of European and Comparative Law, University of Oxford.
-Professor Enchelmaier studied law, philosophy, and Latin at the Universities of Cologne, Hamburg, and Edinburgh.
+Stefan Enchelmaier, Professor Enchelmaier studied law, philosophy, and Latin at the Universities of Cologne, Hamburg, and Edinburgh.
 He obtained his doctorate from the University of Bonn with a thesis on European competition law.
 In addition to practicing law, he has held posts in Oxford (1997-2003); Max-Planck-Institute for Intellectual Property and Competition Law, Munich (2003-2008); and York (2008-2013).
 This will be his first year teaching in our program.

-Tutorial Fellow in Law, Corpus Christi College, Oxford; CUF Lecturer in Law, University of Oxford; former Lecturer in Law and Acting Director for Centre for Environmental Law at University of Southampton; Visiting Professor, Florida State University Law School (Summer/Fall 2001); L.L.B., University of New South Wales (Australia), D.Phil.
-Oxford.
-Editor of one book and author of more than 30 articles or book chapters on Environmental Law, Risk Regulation, and related regulatory subjects.
+Elizabeth Fisher Tutorial Fellow in Law, Corpus Christi College, Oxford; CUF Lecturer in Law, University of Oxford; former Lecturer in Law and Acting Director for Centre for Environmental Law at University of Southampton; Visiting Professor, Florida State University Law School (Summer/Fall 2001); LL.B., University of New South Wales (Australia), D.Phil., Oxford.
+Editor of one book and author of more than 30 articles or book chapters on Environmental Law, Risk Regulation, and related subjects.